 (ii) If the petition is filed on behalf of producers in a specifically identified impacted area, the petitioners shall provide national average prices for the impacted area for the marketing year under review and for the previous five marketing years, and identify the source of the price series.

 (iii) The Administrator may request petitioners to provide records to support their national average price data.

-(d) Once the petition is filed, the Administrator shall determine if it meets the requirements of § 1580.201(c), and if so, publish notice in the Federal Register that a petition has been received and that an investigation has begun.
+(d) Once the petition is received, the Administrator shall determine if it meets the requirements of § 1580.201(c), and if so, publish notice in the Federal Register that a petition has been filed and that an investigation has begun.
 The notice shall identify the agricultural commodity, including any like or directly competitive commodities, the marketing year being investigated, the price series being used, and the production area covered by the petition.
+The notice may also announce the scheduling of a public hearing, if requested by the petitioners.
 If the petition does not meet the requirements of § 1580.201(c), the Administrator shall notify as soon as possible the contact person for the group or the authorized representative of the deficiencies.

 (b) If the petitioner, or any other person(s) having an interest in the proceedings takes issue with any of the information published in the Federal Register concerning the petition, they may submit to the Administrator their comments in writing or electronically for consideration by the Administrator not later than 10 days after the filing date.